 When working with the band saw it is not absolutely necessary to attach different saw blades for different materials.
 Whether wood, aluminium, thin iron, brass or copper, the band saw's universal saw blade works with all materials.

 Of course, different saw blades with different toothings can also be attached to a band saw.

-From firewood to craft wood with the band saw
+From wood to craft wood with the band saw

 In German hardware stores real solid wood is rather rare.
 The choice of wood is generally limited to soft spruce wood in various strengths and forms.
 However, if you are planning to use hardwood or even fruit tree wood for a project, you usually end up at a timber merchant with much higher prices than you would expect from a hardware store.

 If you only need small amounts of wood, the band saw will help you.
-The band saw makes it possible to produce high-quality craft wood from a simple piece of firewood.
+The band saw makes it possible to produce high-quality craft wood from a simple piece of wood.

-To do this, you saw the firewood with the band saw in correspondingly thick strips.
+To do this, you saw the wood with the band saw in correspondingly thick strips.
 The rip fence of the saw ensures that all wooden strips have exactly the same form.